krishirajsinhpuwar/ML-MLOps/README.md

-# LEVEL3 — ML & MLOps
+# ML & MLOps

-Coursework repository for the LEVEL3 ML/MLOps track.
+Repository for the ML/MLOps projects.
 Each numbered directory is a self-contained project with its own brief, dependencies, and README — from raw-data preprocessing through model training to a versioned, served, self-retraining pipeline.